yuburoll/DASIC/case/backsideComponentsCase/README.md

 this is folder for DASIC's Backside Component Case.

-this have little big differences for the basic build so I didn't put on the reference case, but this have more stronger structure.
-I recommend this build if you want to get tilted case.
+this have big differences compared to the basic build so I didn't put this on the reference case, but this have more stronger structure.
+I recommend this case if you want to get tilted case.

-Major differences for build:
+Major differences at build:

 - You may put Dev board modules and TRRS jacks on BACK SIDE.